|6 March 2022 - 12 March 2022||Space available|

-Over the past 6 years C4 Images and Safaris have run photo safaris to this magnificent, but large wonderland.
+Over the past 12 years C4 has run photo safaris to this magnificent, but large wonderland.
 We have now refined this itinerary to give you the ultimate experience of the Serengeti calving season.
 Spend 5 glorious nights with us deep in the beating heart of this ecosystem.
-We have a located and partnered with a small camp, far away from other lodges with their own airstrip.
+We have a located and partnered with a small, exclusive camp, far away from other lodges with their own airstrip.
 From here we have exclusive access the reserve as well as the game management areas- perfect for locating and spending time with the calving herds of wildebeest.

-There is a maximum of only 6 photographers allowed on this trip, split into two vehicles and with two professional photographic leaders.
-This means that there are only three photographers per safari truck and that for every single safari drive you take, you will benefit by having a professional wildlife photographer on-board.
+There is a maximum of only 6 photographers allowed on this trip, split into two vehicles and with one professional photographic leader who will rotate between vehicles.
+This means that there are only three photographers per safari truck and that for every single safari drive you take.

 If a non-photographing partner joins, they must share a row in the vehicle with their photographing partner.
 This way all single photographers can shoot out the left and the right of the vehicle.

 Make sure you join us on this fantastic itinerary that has been refined with experience to give you the best opportunity to witness the calving migration and the associated action it attracts with it.
 It is surely one not to be missed.

 Isak Pretorius will host and lead this safari.
 Isak knows the Serengeti well his knowledge of predators, in-camera settings for action photography and deep knowledge of the ecosystem will add immense value to your safari.

 The plains of the Serengeti offer almost unlimited opportunity for photography.
 It is a photographic nirvana that ensures cameras constantly trained on something exciting...